 The Chicago Portage Forest Preserve and National Historic Site is on the west side of Harlem Ave.
 (4800 S. Harlem) just 2 blocks north of the Stevenson Expressway (I55).
 Meet at the monumental statue of Joliet and Marquette and their Native American guide at 10am.

-Tours are approximately 1 ½ hour long and 1/2 mile in length on a gravel path through the woods.
+Tours are approximately 1 ½ hour long and 1/2 mile in length on asphalt and dirt paths through the woods.

 Wear long pants and walking shoes or boots.
 All tours are free and open to the public.
 Tours run rain or shine.
 Reservations for individuals and small groups are not required.
 For private and school group tours, or for groups of 10 or more, please call 773-590-0710 for reservations.